- Monevator - https://monevator.com -

 Are accumulation units worth the hassle?

-The main advantage of accumulation funds is to skip the cost and effort of reinvesting dividends.
+The main advantage of accumulation funds compared to the Income variety is to skip the cost and effort of reinvesting dividends.

-On the other hand, accumulating funds mean that your income is reinvested straightaway, without time out of the market or you having to lift a finger.
-That’s a godsend if you prefer the hands-off approach.
+With that said, accumulating funds mean that your income is reinvested straightaway, without time out of the market or you having to lift a finger.
+So they might still be worth your while if you prefer the hands-off approach.

-Some people prefer to hold income units when investing outside of a tax shelter.
-The dividend payouts can be used to rebalance [15], or to pay tax bills without you having to sell units and trigger capital gains woes if you breach your exemption allowance.
+Some people prefer to hold income units when investing outside of a tax shelter for other reasons, too.
+The dividend payouts can be used to rebalance [18], or to pay tax bills without you having to sell units and trigger capital gains woes if you breach your exemption allowance.

 As (nearly) always, making full use of tax shelters – by investing within your ISAs and pension – saves you hassle as well as money, by enabling you to sidestep all the above malarkey.